daniel-stoneuk/timetable-scheduler/PrivacyPolicy.md

 Choose When may periodically update this policy.
 When there is a significant change, I will notify users through the website in the form of a message.
 The version of this privacy policy can be seen at the top.

 ### Endnotes
-I have written this privacy policy with a very limited understanding of the law, therefore if there are any sections that require clarification please contact me at support@daniel-stone.uk
+If there are any sections that require clarification please contact me at support@daniel-stone.uk